 Typically, a Georgia wage garnishment notice is sent when a person fails to respond to prior collection attempts or does not pay state taxes.
 The Georgia Department of Revenue only takes this action after giving the taxpayer several chances to settle the matter amicably.
 Knowing the reason behind the notice's issuance helps determine the best course of action.

-The wage garnishment notice includes the taxpayer’s identifying information, total amount due, tax periods involved, and the date the order was issued.
-It also outlines the employer’s obligations and instructions for determining how much to withhold from each pay period.
+The wage garnishment notice includes the taxpayer's identifying information, total amount due, tax periods involved, and the date the order was issued.
+It also outlines the employer's obligations and instructions for determining how much to withhold from each pay period.
+Understanding why a garnishment notice was received helps the taxpayer take corrective action quickly, ensuring compliance and avoiding further collection measures.

 Failing to comply with a Georgia wage garnishment order can have severe financial and legal consequences.
 The Georgia Department of Revenue has the authority to collect unpaid taxes through continued withholding, property levies, and other enforcement actions.

-Ignoring a garnishment order does not eliminate the debt; it merely postpones the payment of the debt.
+Ignoring a garnishment order does not eliminate the debt; it merely postpones payment of the debt.
 Taking prompt action is the only way to stop continued deductions and protect future income.

 Responding quickly and effectively to a Georgia wage garnishment order can prevent additional financial strain.
 Following a structured process ensures accuracy and demonstrates cooperation with the Georgia Department of Revenue.